Wilford Horace Smith: Carter v. Texas

-Smith's client in this case, Seth Carter, was a black man from Galveston who had killed his girlfriend and tried and failed to kill himself before confessing to the crime.
+Smith's client in this case, Seth Carter, was a black man from Galveston who had killed his girlfriend and attempted suicide before confessing to the crime.
 He was convicted of murder in 1898.
 Carter's attorney, Emanuel Molyneaux Hewlett, asked Smith to join the case on appeal, and Smith won a new trial for Carter.

 At Carter's second trial Smith filed a motion to quash the indictment against him because, although black men made up a quarter of Galveston County's registered voters, none had served on the grand jury that indicted Carter.
 Smith argued that they had been excluded on racial grounds, which previous rulings by the United States Supreme Court had established was a violation of black defendants' civil rights.
 He offered to submit evidence and call witnesses to show that black men were systematically excluded from Galveston County grand juries.
 The judge overruled Smith's motions and Carter was again convicted of murder.
 When Smith appealed the verdict, the Texas Court of Criminal Appeals initially ruled against him on the grounds that Carter had not challenged the composition of the grand jury using the procedure provided by the state's criminal code.
 The court then acknowledged that, as the grand jury had been empaneled before Carter's arrest, he had had no chance to do so, and ruled against Carter on the grounds that he had not provided evidence of discrimination in the grand jury's composition.

 Smith's appeal to the United States Supreme Court was decided on April 16, 1900.
 The Supreme Court unanimously ruled that the Texas appeals court decision had violated Carter's constitutional rights, holding that the court had erred in its ruling that Smith had failed to provide evidence of discrimination in grand jury composition because the record showed that he had attempted to do so but been prevented by the trial court.
 Carter then pled guilty to second-degree murder and received a five-year sentence.